AI Models for Depressive Disorder Detection and Diagnosis: A Review: Introduction

+This survey aims to fill these critical gaps.
+Based on a systematic review of 55 key studies published between 2021 and 2025, our paper makes the following contributions:

+\begin{enumerate} \item \textbf{A novel hierarchical taxonomy:} We introduce a structured, three-level framework that categorizes the literature by clinical task, data modality, and AI model class, enabling researchers to quickly locate relevant work and understand the field's structure at a glance.

+\item \textbf{Comprehensive and structured review:} We provide an in-depth analysis of state-of-the-art methods, following our taxonomy to discuss innovations and findings within each sub-domain.
+We include synthesis paragraphs at the end of each subsection that explicitly extract methodological patterns, unresolved contradictions, and areas of consensus.

+\item \textbf{Practical resources for researchers:} We compile a guide to the most commonly used public datasets (DAIC-WOZ, MODMA, RSDD) and standard evaluation metrics (accuracy, F1, AUC-ROC, MAE, RMSE, CCC), complete with their mathematical definitions and references to studies that employ them.
+This serves as a practical starting point for newcomers and a reference for experienced researchers.

+\item \textbf{Future roadmap and open challenges:} We highlight emerging trends—such as the dominance of GNNs in neuroimaging and the rise of LLMs for multimodal fusion—alongside open challenges including the need for causal inference, improved interpretability, privacy-preserving learning (e.g., federated learning), and cross-lingual/cross-cultural generalization. \end{enumerate}

 The remainder of this paper is organized as follows.
-Section \ref{sec:preliminaries} defines key terms and presents foundational concepts.
-Section \ref{sec:taxonomy} introduces a structured taxonomy to categorize existing work.
-Section \ref{sec:related_works} provides a detailed, hierarchically structured review of the existing literature.
-We then introduce the notable datasets widely utilized in this domain in Section \ref{sec:datasets}, while Section \ref{sec:metrics} focuses on the evaluation metrics that are critical for performance assessment.
-Section \ref{sec:methodology} presents the methodology used for paper selection and review, and categorization.
-In Section \ref{sec:future_directions}, we outline promising avenues for future research.
-Finally, Section \ref{sec:conclusion} concludes the paper.
+Section \ref{sec:preliminaries} defines key clinical and technical concepts.
+Section \ref{sec:taxonomy} presents our hierarchical taxonomy.
+Section \ref{sec:related_works} provides a detailed, structured review of the literature.
+Sections \ref{sec:datasets} and \ref{sec:metrics} describe the prominent public datasets and evaluation metrics, respectively.
+Section \ref{sec:methodology} explains our paper selection and categorization process.
+Section \ref{sec:future_directions} discusses promising future research directions, and Section \ref{sec:conclusion} concludes the paper.